Research & Scholarship

 Funded through an MPower grant, this effort aims to analyze police data and shock trauma data in Baltimore to integrate public health and public safety knowledge and better understand the overlap between gun violence victims and offenders.
 The purpose of the research is to better understand trends and community perceptions of gun violence by using a collaborative, community-based approach to identify modifiable risk factors for violence prevention.

 PROGRESS is conducting an assessment study on the effectiveness of Community Violence Intervention (CVI) street outreach programs.
-Funded by Arnold Ventures, the study carries out in-depth interviews with Community Violence Interrupters, participants, and site directors/program managers with the Office of Neighborhood Safety and Engagement (ONSE) and Office of the Attorney General (OAG) in Washington, DC.
+Funded by Arnold Ventures, the study uses in-depth interviews, focus groups, field observation, and digital storytelling with Community Violence Interrupters, participants, and site directors/program managers of the Office of Neighborhood Safety and Engagement (ONSE) and Office of the Attorney General (OAG) in Washington, DC.

 Funded by New Ventures Fund and in collaboration with Elinore Kaufman (University of Pennsylvania) and Dr. Desmond Patton (University of Pennsylvania), this project uses a qualitative research methods approach (e.g., interviews and focus groups) with community violence intervention (CVI) program staff and violently injured patients treated at the University of Pennsylvania hospital to understand the relationship between social media and violence in Philadelphia.